Docker-Meds/DevOps_online_Vinnytsia_2021Q2/m2/task2.2/readme.md

 12. Work with Amazon Elastic Container Service and deploy Docker container , create cluster
 13. Create a static website on Amazon S3

+## labs
+* Introduction to AWS Identity and Access Management (IAM)
+* Introduction to Amazon EC2
+* Introduction to Amazon DynamoDB
+* Introduction to AWS Lambda

 # [link to static website on Amazon S3](http://yevhenladiukov.s3-website.us-east-2.amazonaws.com/)